Greenxertz/guessing-game/README.md

 ## This project was to learn http requests as well as creating and api for a locally hosted databases
 Any critism is welcome as I would love to improve where I can.
+The secret key has been revoked please contact me to get the new key for testing.